necpfzlakay/RN_PlantApp/README.md

 ###  Necip Fazıl Akay
 * Thanks for your review <3
 * I tried the show my knowledge.
-* I also tried to take care of Structure, styling and pixelling and readibility.
+* I also tried to take care of Structure, styling pixelling and readability.
 * It will necessarily contain errors or mistakes so I am open to feedback
-* I used my own writing style, but with a team work, more beautiful and sustainable structures can be created
+* I used my own writing style, but with teamwork, more beautiful and sustainable structures can be created

-* I have 3 core custom component for Text, Button and page layout.
-Those are increasing the coding speed but they needs improve
+* I have 3 core custom components for Text, Button and page layout.
+Those are increasing the coding speed but they could write better

 ---